neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/connections/unions.md

     CALL {
         WITH this
         OPTIONAL MATCH (this)-[this_wrote:WROTE]->(this_Book:Book)
-        WHERE this_wrote.words = $this_publicationsConnection.args.where.Book.relationship.words
+        WHERE this_wrote.words = $this_publicationsConnection.args.where.Book.edge.words
         WITH { words: this_wrote.words, node: { __resolveType: "Book", title: this_Book.title } } AS edge
         RETURN edge
     UNION
         WITH this
         OPTIONAL MATCH (this)-[this_wrote:WROTE]->(this_Journal:Journal)
-        WHERE this_wrote.words = $this_publicationsConnection.args.where.Journal.relationship.words
+        WHERE this_wrote.words = $this_publicationsConnection.args.where.Journal.edge.words
         WITH { words: this_wrote.words, node: { __resolveType: "Journal", subject: this_Journal.subject } } AS edge
         RETURN edge
     }